Zoooooooop/Dash-Station-Abandoned-/README.md

+**IMPORTANT - READ FULLY NEXT PARAGRAPH**
+Due to GitHub formatting the text again after I have already done so, you'll have a hard time reading the next sections.
+Copy this project for yourself and open up this text document there.

-# Dash-Station-Abandoned-
+# Dash-Station-Abandoned-By Creator
 Space Station 13 map created in Strong DMM.

-If you want to finish or complete this map then you are allowed to if you follow these rules Rule 1# - The Chaple must contain a highly visible cross (An example cross was placed down by engineering) Rule 2# - The Chaple must contain a paper with "John 3:16 - For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life." written on it.
+If you wish to finish or use any part of this map then you may do so only if you follow these three rules Rule 1# - The Chaple must contain a highly visible cross (An example cross was placed down by engineering) Rule 2# - The Chaple must contain a paper with "John 3:16 - For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life." written on it.
 The paper should be made public in the chaple.
 Rule 3# - You may NOT celebrate other religions in the chaple.
 This rule isn't for the players within a server.
-This rule is for editing the map only.
+This rule is for the map itself and editing it.

-**Explanation on design choices taken in the map.
-Also on what was currently done**

 **Curent map design philosophy**

+Note - This and further sections are **NOT** rules.
+This is just some concepts of creating that map that I was following.
+Further sections contain more info.

 The idea of this station was to be a brand new state of the art research facility.
 Because of this reason there wouldn't be much dirt or messes on the station as it's brand new.